Who came up with the idea of Reality Bomb?

 What’s the “No Podcasters” rule?

-Graeme and Alex came to Reality Bomb with a basic rule: we won’t have anyone on an interview segment who is doing another Doctor Who podcast.
+It’s pretty simple: We won’t have anyone on an interview segment who is doing another Doctor Who podcast.
 There are exceptions: we have people from other podcasts on for sketches, documentaries and live shows.
 (And twice we’ve waived the rule).
 But we feel that Reality Bomb should be a place for fan voices who don’t get to be heard otherwise.

 Can I be on Gallery of the Underrated?